RootEscobar/RootEscobar/README.md

 - 🤝 I’m looking for help with **Android Development**

-- 👨‍💻 All of my projects are available at [https://rootescobar.github.io/PortFolio/](https://rootescobar.github.io/PortFolio/)
+- 👨‍💻 All of my projects are available at [in progress](in progress)

 - 💬 Ask me about **SQL, .Net, JS, Kotlin**